azzurolilc/Travel-Recommender-Cobra-Bobo/README.md

 1. NLP is fun!
 And getting to work with text/search/ML is more so.
 2. Optimazied for Precision: Only concentrate on word meaning in the given field.
 Avoid word ambiguity, for a more accurate model. (for all positive, filter out false resident in non-related documents)
 3. Optimized for Recall: (for all related documents, improve retrieved rate)
+4. Because I can, with enough data from the travel sites, I have enough data to build my own model.

 #####List of Dictionaries - word2vec approach